AlivadTheImpala/school_vault/Relative Frequency.md

 >
 >The Law of Large Numbers states that as the number of trials increases, the relative frequency becomes the actual probability.

+To come full circle, the relative frequency of something occuring is also the probability.
+In other words when seeking the probability, we are asking what the relative frequency is of that even to occur.
+The larger the sample size the closer to the true frequency